Starbix/Infrared_Marble/CONTRIBUTING.md

 ## Development with Docker Compose

 We provide Dockerfiles and a `docker-compose.yaml` file for spinning up a development API server and web interface.

-### Black Marble API Token

-Please note that the Black Marble token is hard-coded in the `docker-compose.yaml`.
-See [Black Marble Login](#login-and-authorization) for details on where to obtain the token.
-Once created, and given the correct permissions, you can set the `BLACKMARBLE_TOKEN` environment variable and run the docker commands.
-The commands will automatically detect and use the token from the environment variable.

 ### Running the Services